mawinter69/customize-build-now-plugin/README.md

 This plugin allows users to provide alternate labels to "Build Now", "Build with Parameters" and the "Build" button.
-While it's well understood by Jenkins experts what "Build Now" means, sometimes its more intuitive for new Jenkins users to associate a more appropriate label to suite the purpose of the job like "Deploy Now" or "Execute Now" or "Promote Now" etc...
+While it's well understood by Jenkins experts what "Build Now" means, sometimes its more intuitive for new Jenkins users to associate a more appropriate label to suit the purpose of the job like "Deploy Now" or "Execute Now" or "Promote Now" etc...

 The labels can be configured globally in the `Appearance` section and/or individually for each job.